- Types of Licence

 - Network Floating

 Ideal for single PC installations.
-You are given a count of “activations”, which are used to activate your purchased licence on a machine, corresponding to the number of licences purchased, e.g. 1x licence purchased = 1x activation.
+You are given a count of “activations”, which are used to activate your purchased licence on a machine, corresponding to the number of licenses purchased, e.g. 1x licence purchased = 1x activation.
 The activation stays on the machine at all times unless removed manually through the Licence Manager facility.
 An activated machine can be used on and offline, however an internet connection is required to both activate and remove a licence.

 A single Standalone licence can be used on multiple machines by manually transferring the licence between them using the Licence Manager facility [See notes under Transferring/Returning a Licence].